CyVerse-learning-materials/learning-materials-home/docs/faq.md

 ??? question "**How do I update my account information?**"

     CyVerse users should update their account information annually for continued access to services.
-To update, go to the , log in, and click the account icon in the upper right corner.
+To update, go to the [CyVerse User Portal](https://user.cyverse.org/){_target=_blank}, log in, and click the account icon in the upper right corner.

     In addition to updating your email, institution, occupation, preferences and other information that may have changed, please add your ORCID ID, a unique identifier which can help you receive credit for your work.
 Get an ORCID here <https://orcid.org/register>.